Izenda7Series/docs/known_issues.rst

    * - Defect
      - 15394
      - System shows error msg when user uses operator join of Date group for DateTime Field
    * - Defect
-     - 14288
-     - System shows error msg: "At least one grouping field is required due to filter has aggreated function." when user creates 1 aggregated CF and adds it to filter and report container
-   * - Defect
      - 14990
      - System shows incorrect value for "Week Number" format